coercion-y-conversion-de-variables-en-javascript

 Implicit Conversion

-Implicit conversion occurs when JavaScript automatically converts a value to another data type based on the context in which it is used.
+Implicit conversion occurs when JavaScript converts a value to another data type automatically based on the context in which it is used.

-Converter by Operator
+Conversion by Operator

 Arithmetic Operation